-- 3. Insider Dealing Corporate Insiders and Corporate Advisors. - 4.1 Case Studies: Corporate Insiders.
+3. Insider Dealing - Corporate Insiders and Corporate Advisors

+3.1 Corporate Insiders

-FCA 2004.
+Case Studies: Corporate Insiders FCA 2004.
 Middlemiss.
 Company Secretary.
 Middlemiss was Company Secretary to Profile Media Group ("PMG") which was listed on the UK Alternative Investment Market.
 Middlemiss was made aware by management colleagues in the PMG Head Office of a material fall in the revenues of a significant subsidiary and of the need for urgent reforecasting for other PMG subsidiaries.
 He was made aware that this would be publicly announced.
 Middlemiss sold his holdings in PMG prior to this announcement.

-FCA 2004.
+Corporate Insiders FCA 2004.
 Davies.
 Finance Department.
 Davies worked in the Finance Department of Berkeley Morgan Group ("BMG") as Group Financial Controller reporting directly to the Finance Director.
 Davies knew that the exceptional items contained in BMG's accounts in the previous financial year (2002/2003) which had had an adverse effect on BMG's profits would not be recurring.
 He also knew that BMG's interim results were favourable and that these results demonstrated that the company had returned to profitability, and that this would be announced in the interim results.
 Davies bought shares with the intention to benefit from the price rise in BMG shares which he considered was likely to occur upon the announcement of the company's favourable interim results the next day.
 Following the announcement BMG stock rose 29%.
 On the following day, Davies sold the shares.

-FCA 2005.
+Corporate Insiders FCA 2005.
 Malins.
 Finance Director.
 Malins was a founding member and the Finance Director of Cambrian Mining at the material time.
 Malins chaired a Board meeting held to discuss a placing of shares.
 Malins then purchased 50,000 ordinary shares in Cambrian ahead of the announcement concerning the placing on the same day.
 In addition, Malins purchased a further 20,000 shares in Cambrian a week later ahead of an interim results announcement on the same day.

-FCA 2006.
+- FCA 2006.
 Parker.
-Company Credit Risk and Treasury Manager.
+Company Credit Risk and Treasury Manager. - FCA 2008.

-FCA 2008.
 Ralph.
-Company Executive Chairman.
+Company Executive Chairman. - FCA 2009.

-FCA 2009.
 Clifton.
-Company Non-Executive Director.
+Company Non-Executive Director. - FCA 2010.

-FCA 2010.
 Sepil.
-Company CEO.

-FCA 2015.
+Company CEO. - FCA 2015.
 Coyle.
-Group Treasurer and Head of Tax.
+Group Treasurer and Head of Tax. - FCA 2015.

-FCA 2015.
 Wilmott.
-Company Group Reporting and Financial Planning Manager.

-SEC 2013 Marchand.
-Board assistant to a CEO.
+Company Group Reporting and Financial Planning Manager. - SEC 2013.
+Marchand.
+Board assistant to a CEO. - SEC 2013.

-SEC 2013.
 Wang.
 President of Global Business Operations.

-4.2 Case Studies: Corporate Advisors.
+INSIDER DEALING continued

+3.2 Corporate Advisors